stevelinz/A9_Search_Media_Linz/README.md

 Uses a technique from the early 90's of writing tmp file to the working directory to save the search substring for use by Show and Video

-Added color labels the set data off
+Added color labels to set data off